ExeQuantCode/ARTEMIS/docs/source/tutorials/parameters_tutorial.rst

     generator = artemis_generator()

-It is recommended to use the Atomic Simulation Environment (ASE)~\cite{ase-paper} for handling structure data.
+It is recommended to use the Atomic Simulation Environment (ASE) :footcite:t:`ase-paper` for handling structure data.
 Whilst ARTEMIS can handle its own atomic structure object, ASE is more widely used and has a more extensive feature set.